• Skip to primary navigation

 You can enjoy all the warm comforting spices of traditional gingerbread men, or make one of the many variations and substitutions to the basic keto cookie dough.

 If you want to make these low-carb gingerbread cookies dairy-free, you may use coconut oil instead.
-Your cookies may need extra flavors such as additional ground ginger or 1 teaspoon of vanilla extract.
+Your cookies may need extra flavors such as additional ground ginger or 1 tsp of vanilla extract.

 When you use coconut oil in low-carb cookies your cookies may spread whilst they cook.